Ireland out to summon ghosts of 2015 on Super Saturday

 The result put them top.
 At Murrayfield, Ireland went through their preparations not knowing precisely what was required until the final whistle sounded in Rome.

-They needed to beat Scotland by at least 21 points to keep their title hopes alive and eliminate Wales by doing so.
+They discovered they needed to beat Scotland by at least 21 points to keep their title hopes alive and eliminate Wales by doing so.

 "It was just very strange," Johnny Sexton said this week, recalling the situation in the dressing room before the game.

-"(Former head coach) Joe Schmidt coming into the dressing room and saying: 'we need to get this amount of points' and you're going 'oh God'."
+"[Former head coach] Joe Schmidt coming into the dressing room and saying 'we need to get this amount of points' and you're going 'oh God'."

-Sexton was one of six Irish players to remain in the squad having been involved back then.
+Sexton is one of six Irish players to remain in the squad having been involved back then.

 They knew the minimum amount of points required to stay in the title hunt, but with England still to come against France, they had no idea of the golden number.